 I will be honest.
 Installing car seats on planes is a real pain in the butt.

 Forward-facing installation is much easier.
 Installing to rear face is trickier and may require a seat belt extender from the flight attendant.
 You may need one to forward face anyway.
-When you board with your car seat, it’s best to ask for one right away anyway.
-It’s a lot easier to hand back an unused set belt extender than to struggle to install and then try to get the flight attendant’s attention once everyone’s boarding.
+When you board with your car seat, it’s best to ask for one right away, just in case.
+It’s a lot easier to hand back an unused set belt extender than to struggle to install your seat and then try to get the flight attendant’s attention once everyone is boarding.

 The main points to remember for using car seats on planes are: